Paul Vieille

-Paul Marie Eugène Vieille (2 September 1854 - 14 January 1934) was a French chemist who invented modern nitrocellulose-based smokeless gunpowder in 1884.
-He was a graduate of École Polytechnique.
+Paul-Marie-Eugène Vieille (2 September 1854 – 14 January 1934) was a French chemist who invented smokeless powder, a nitrocellulose-based gunpowder, in 1884.
+He also contributed to the study of shock waves.

-Impact
+Life and career

+Paul-Marie-Eugène Vieille was born 2 September 1854 in Paris, France.
+He was a graduate of École polytechnique.
+He studied shock waves in the 1880s with Marcellin Berthelot.

-The new smokeless powder, called Poudre B, was three times as powerful as black powder for the same weight and left virtually no residues of combustion.
-Paul Vieille soon became director of the "Laboratoire Central des Poudres et Salpetres" in Paris, where his research had taken place.
-His invention was applied not only to small arms but also to the full range of artillery ammunition.
-His invention was widely followed within a short time by all the major military powers.
-Vieille received the Prix Leconte (₣50,000) in 1889 in recognition of his discovery.
-Veille was a member of the French Academy of Sciences.
+Vieille's invention of smokeless powder, also known by its French army designation Poudre B, was three times as powerful as black powder for the same weight and left virtually no residues of combustion.
+Vieille soon became director of the Laboratoire Central des Poudres et Salpetres in Paris, where his research had taken place.
+His invention was applied not only to small arms but also to the full range of artillery ammunition and was quickly adopted by all the major military powers.

+Vieille received the Leconte Prize (₣50,000) in 1889 in recognition of his invention.
+He was a member of the French Academy of Sciences.

+Vieille died on 14 January 1934 in Paris, aged 79.